-- a.
-In order to verify that the energy and power requirements of the ERS are being respected, all cars must be fitted with two DC sensors which have been manufactured and calibrated by the FIA designated suppliers to specifications determined by the FIA.
-Those sensors may only be installed outside the sealed perimeter of any CE-PU and used as specified below: - One DC sensor must be connected to the ES high voltage negative DC pole to measure all electrical energy into and out of the energy store. - The other DC sensor must be connected to the CUK high voltage positive DC pole to measure all electrical energy and power into and out of the ERS-K. - The DC sensors voltage sense wire must be connected to the dedicated measurement point defined by the FIA Technical department. - b.
+a.
+In order to verify that the energy and power requirements of the ERS are being respected, all cars must be fitted with two DC sensors.
+Those sensors may only be installed outside the sealed perimeter of any PU-CE and used as specified below:

+One DC sensor must be connected to the ES high voltage negative DC pole to measure all electrical energy into and out of the energy store.

+The other DC sensor must be connected to the CUK high voltage positive DC pole to measure all electrical energy and power into and out of the ERS-K.

+The DC sensors voltage sense wire must be connected to the dedicated measurement point defined by the FIA Technical department.

+- b.
 Electrical energy may not flow between consumers without being directly measured by one of the two DC sensors, previously listed.
 This must be guaranteed by design and verifiable by inspection. - c.
 The design of the ERS and the installation of the two DC sensors must be approved by the FIA.
-A preliminary technical dossier must be submitted to the FIA before 21 July prior to the preceding year of the introduction. - d.
+A preliminary technical dossier must be submitted to the FIA before the 21st of July of the year preceding the year of introduction. - d.
 An airgap of 1mm must be present between the CU-K and any other consumer fitted inside the ES main enclosure.
-The only links allowed are the elements of the HV DC bus, MGU-K AC cables, cooling system components, low voltage looms and connectors dedicated for communication lines, 12V power supply, interlock loop systems, temperature sensors, MGU position sensors and any other sensor used by the ERS-K.
+The only links allowed are the elements of the HV DC bus, MGU-K AC cables, cooling system components, low voltage looms and connectors dedicated for communication lines, 12V power supply, interlock loop systems, temperature sensors, MGU position sensors and any other sensor used by the ERS-K. - e.
+Details of each ERS auxiliary circuit and its connection to any pole of the ERS high voltage DC bus must be present in the technical dossier, as stated in Article 5.4.13.c.
+It shall include circuit diagrams and a table with maximum and minimum values of

-- 5.4.14 Cars must be fitted with homologated sensors which provide all necessary signals to the FIA data logger in order to verify the requirements defined in this article are being respected. - 5.4.15 When the car is in the pit lane the engine must be switched off and no fuel may be delivered to the combustion chambers.
+- 5.4.14 Cars must be fitted with homologated sensors which provide all necessary signals to the FIA data logger in order to verify the requirements defined in this article are being respected. - 5.4.15 With exception of the ES, the cumulative amount of stored energy on ERS electronic components supplied by voltage sources should not be higher than 1000J.

-5.5 Turbocharger
+5.5 Turbo Charger